The Perfect Breakfast

 Alice Gao ‘28

 This drawing was part of the Street Painting Festival piece I participated in, where my friends drew a famous meme of Patrick Star eating a breakfast plate drawn by me.
-The process was very long, hot, and tiring, but in the end, it was so worth it.
-Every stroke in the croissant, and every shadow in the avocado was a challenge, but after 10 hours under the harsh Floridian sun, we pulled through and created a beautiful piece for hungry guests at the festival.
+The process was very long, hot, and tiring, but, in the end, it was so worth it.
+Every stroke in the croissant, and every shadow in the avocado was a challenge, but after 10 hours under the harsh Florida sun, we pulled through and created a beautiful piece for hungry guests at the festival.

 You look as if you’ve swallowed a lemon whole.